tomasstolker/pycrires/docs/installation.rst

     $ pip install git+git://github.com:tomasstolker/pycrires.git

-Alternatively, in case you want to look into and/or make changes to the code, it is best to clone the repository:
+Alternatively, in case you want to look into the code, it is best to clone the repository:

 .. code-block:: console